 They suggest that paying attention to ANY electronic device detracts from attention paid to the road equally.
 However, the two instruments serve very different purposes; one purpose more helpful to the actual act of piloting a car than the other.
 Indeed, we do not ban GPS units because they constitute a less disruptive aid to drivers than does the smart phones and cell phones in general, particularly, during driving.
 In terms of distracted driving, GPS units are less disruptive, more “in tune” with what the driver needs while he’s driving, and thus, safer to use while operating a motorized vehicle, than gabbing on a smart phone either via voice, or texting, which likely has no relevance at all to the driving task at hand.

-Benefits and Advantages of GPS Navigation Systems over Smart Phones
+Benefits and Advantages of GPS Nav Systems over Smart Phones

-GPS devices lower accident incident rates.
 As far as map usage goes, a GPS unit may in fact reduce accident rates because it conveys its information to driver more efficiently by taking much of the guess work out of where to go, as noted earlier.
-So because of the more tightly focused and useful niche role of electronic GPS units in the car’s cockpit, they can’t be legitimately likened to cell phones in terms of how distracting they are.
+So because of this, they can’t be accurtely likened to cell phones.
+At least, not in terms of how distracting they are.
 Indeed, GPS units as described, are far less dangerous than cell phones.

-GPS usage and how closely it mirrors the cell phone in the degree of distraction it creates, is not in the same class of activities as distracted driving via a cell phone.
-While the GPS is specifically designed to aid the driver, smart phones are significantly less so.
-Su by all means, break out the GPS system if you must while driving, but also by all means, put away that confounded cell phone !
+GPS usage is not in the same as distracted driving via a cell phone.
+While they design GPS specifically to aid the driver, smart phones are significantly less so.
+So by all means, break out the GPS system if you must while driving.
+But also by all means, put away that confounded cell phone !

 - Driving While Using Cell Phones Dangers